 If you're starting a home-based business on a shoestring, some of these suggestions probably aren't necessary, but you still should create a plan that outlines your goals, expected costs, marketing plan, and exit strategy.
 A business plan is your road map for how you expect to succeed and how you'll measure success.
 To develop a good plan, you need to consider quite a few things.

-Your first step on any new business venture should always be to start with a plan.
-We have a BUSINESS PLAN TEMPLATE available to download.
+Your first step in any new business venture should always start with a business plan.

-Once you have started your plan, be sure to reach out to a Chatham-Kent Small Business Centre Business Consultant and book an appointment for a free consultation.
+Once you have started your plan, be sure to reach out to the Chatham-Kent Small Business Centre at 519-351-7700 and book an appointment for a free consultation.